Budgeting Statistics – 18 Interesting Facts

 (Source: Schwab 2019 Modern Wealth Index)

-It’s no secret that budgeting can be a tedious and time-consuming task.
-Nevertheless, it’s a crucial step in taking control of your finances.
+Budgeting can feel tedious and time-consuming.
+Nevertheless, it’s a crucial step in gaining control of your finances.

-This means that the majority of people are living paycheck to paycheck with no clear understanding of where their money is going.
-Budgeting can help you to find ways to save money and make your money work for you.
+This means most people live paycheck to paycheck without understanding where their money goes.
+Budgeting helps you identify ways to save money and maximize your income.

-It can also help you to avoid unnecessary debt and reduce stress levels associated with financial insecurity.
-If you’re not currently budgeting, now is the time to start.
-Taking control of your finances can be empowering and liberating, and it all starts with budgeting.
+It also helps you avoid unnecessary debt and reduces stress from financial insecurity.
+If you’re not currently budgeting, start now.
+Taking control of your finances can be empowering and liberating—it all begins with budgeting.

 58% of people say they would set up a budget if they knew how to do it correctly, highlighting the importance of financial literacy